-From June 1st to 17th, with 40 events, JUNE EVENTS will close out the CDC season and inaugurate the summer festival period.
+From June 1st to 17th, with 40 events, JUNE EVENTS will close out the CDCN season and inaugurate the summer festival period.

-This eleventh edition shows the CDC’s engagement throughout the past year and reflects new initiatives.
+This eleventh edition shows the CDCN’s engagement throughout the past year and reflects its new initiatives.

 Spread the word !